quil-lang/magicl/README.md

 ## Generating BLAS and LAPACK Bindings

-This library takes the approach of automatically generating the bindings to BLAS and LAPACK without relying on any special tools.
+This library takes the approach of automatically generating the bindings to BLAS, LAPACK, and Expokit without relying on any special tools.

 In order to generate the bindings, you will need to download the Fortran 90 source tarballs for [BLAS/LAPACK](http://www.netlib.org/lapack/) and [Expokit](https://www.maths.uq.edu.au/expokit/download.html).